PepScribe

 Quick answer

-Subcutaneous injection delivers BPC-157 directly into systemic circulation, bypassing digestive breakdown, while oral capsulesmust first survive gastric acid and proteolytic enzymes — which destroy most peptides; BPC-157 may be more orally stable than typical peptides (owing to its gastric origin) and some animal studies report effects from oral dosing, but no controlled human trial has compared the two routes or confirmed human bioavailability for either.
+Subcutaneous injection delivers BPC-157 directly into systemic circulation, bypassing digestive breakdown, while oral capsules must first survive gastric acid and proteolytic enzymes — which destroy most peptides; BPC-157 may be more orally stable than typical peptides (owing to its gastric origin) and some animal studies report effects from oral dosing, but no controlled human trial has compared the two routes or confirmed human bioavailability for either.

 Key takeaways